Botanical Name: Peperomia obtusifolia

 Light: Bright light, but no direct sun.
 Small leaves or leggy stems indicate the plant is not getting enough light.
 Variegated types will lose their color in low light.

-Water: Keep potting mix lightly moist spring through fall.
+Water: Keep potting mix lightly moist spring through fall, when plant is actively growing.
 Allow surface to dry out before watering again.
+Overwatering will lead to crown rot, which can kill this houseplant.
 Water sparingly in winter, when growth is slower.

 Humidity: Moderate to high (at least 50% relative humidity).
-Set plant on a tray of wet pebbles or use a cool-mist humidifier.
+Set plant on a tray of wet pebbles or use a cool-mist humidifier to give this tropical native the moisture it craves.
 Brown leaf tips are a sign of dry air.

 Temperature: Average room temperatures (65-75°F/18-24°C).
 Cold air may cause its leaves to fall off, though it will tolerate a minimum of 60°F/16°C in winter.